• start here

 Solo climbing Mont Blanc via the Goûter Route

 Ascending for about 20min through a narrow packed-track of snow, I soon reached the infamous Grand Couloir.
-At this time of morning, rockfall is thankfully not a significant issue, but it proves somewhat challenging to navigate across slippery rocks and flowing water in the pitch black, so I’m relieved to finally reach the rock ridge that I’ll scramble for the next hour to reach Refuge du Goûter.
+At this time of morning, rockfall is thankfully not a significant issue, but it was still challenging to navigate across slippery rocks and flowing water in the pitch black, so I was relieved to finally reach the rock ridge that I’d scramble for the next hour to reach Refuge du Goûter.

 Solo climbing Mont Blanc via the Goûter Route